libp2p/specs/4-architecture.md

 ### 4.3.5 s3-record-store

 ## 4.4 Discovery

 ### 4.4.1 mDNS-discovery

 mDNS-discovery is a Discovery Protocol that uses [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) over local area networks.
 It emits mDNS beacons to find if there are more peers available.
 Local area network peers are very useful to peer-to-peer protocols, because of their low latency links.

 mDNS-discovery is a standalone protocol and does not depend on any other `libp2p` protocol. mDNS-discovery can yield peers available in the local area network, without relying on other infrastructure.
-This is particularly useful in intranets, networks disconnected from the Internet backbone, and networks which temporarily loose links.
+This is particularly useful in intranets, networks disconnected from the Internet backbone, and networks which temporarily lose links.

 mDNS-discovery can be configured per-service (i.e. discover only peers participating in a specific protocol, like IPFS), and with private networks (discover peers belonging to a private network).